Hearing Aid Prices

 - Check the warranty period and what it covers.
 Leading hearing aid specialists typically offer warranties from 1 year up to 5 years, depending on the brand, style and price of the hearing aid.

 - If you are spreading the cost through a financial agreement, make sure you know how much annual percentage rate (APR) you are being charged as to avoid any nasty surprises.

-- Find out what the ongoing costs will be such as follow up appointments and hearing aid servicing.
+- Find out what the ongoing costs will be such as follow-up appointments and hearing aid servicing.

 - Ask how easy it is to get an appointment with an audiologist and if there is a simple procedure should you need to make a complaint.

-Wearing a hearing aid is a long-term relationship and as such there will be various ongoing costs aside from the initial purchase.
+Wearing a hearing aid is a long-term investment and as such there will be various ongoing costs aside from the initial purchase.
 Here are a few additional costs to be aware of after buying your hearing aid:

-- Insurance - Specific hearing aid insurance versus placing hearing aids under home insurance whilst good to take out, will increase costs.
+- Insurance: Specific hearing aid insurance versus placing hearing aids under home insurance whilst good to take out, will increase costs.
 That said, it would be much cheaper than an upfront cost of replacing the entire hearing aid from loss or damage.

-- Batteries - A typical hearing aid battery can last between 3 and 22 days, depending on the hearing aid type, battery type, and the amount of hearing aid use.
+- Batteries: A typical hearing aid battery can last between 3 and 22 days, depending on the hearing aid type, battery type, and the amount of hearing aid use.
 As such your hearing aid's battery will need to be replaced frequently.

 If buying hearing aids privately doesn’t suit your circumstances, you can also get free hearing aids through the NHS.
 Your GP can refer you to a hearing specialist who will determine whether you need a hearing aid.

 Once this has been established, you will be called in for an appointment to take an ear mould and fit the free hearing aid.
-You will also be given free replacement batteries.